reddit/event-tracker/README.md

 See [this wiki page](https://reddit.atlassian.net/wiki/pages/viewpage.action?pageId=19267594) for some examples of payload data. `user_agent` and `domain` are automatically added to payload data if `appendClientContext` is true.

+## Testing

+* Install node
+* Run `npm test`

+## Using It

+* Either use it as a git-linked NPM package, copypaste it into your project, or git-submodule it.